Payroll-Engine/PayrollEngine.Core/README.md

-# Core
+# Payroll Engine Core

-[Payroll Engine](https://github.com/Payroll-Engine) core library, used by any other component:
+The Payroll Engine core library, used by any other component:
 - Exceptions
 - Logger abstraction
 - Value conversion